The Constitution of Pakistan on pakistani.org

 210 Power of Council to enforce attendance of persons, etc.

-(1) For the purpose of inquiring into any matter, the Council shall have the same power as the Supreme Court has to issue directions or orders for securing the attendance of any person or the discovery or production of any document; and any such direction or order shall be enforceable as if it had been issued by the Supreme Court.
+(1) For the purpose of inquiring into any matter, the Council shall have the same power as the 702[the Federal Constitutional Court or the Supreme Court] 702 has to issue directions or orders for securing the attendance of any person or the discovery or production of any document; and any such direction or order shall be enforceable as if it had been issued by the 703[the Federal Constitutional Court or the Supreme Court] 703.

-(2) The provisions of Article 204 shall apply to the Council as they apply to the Supreme Court and a High Court.
+(2) The provisions of Article 204 shall apply to the Council as they apply to the 704[the Federal Constitutional Court, the Supreme Court] 704 and a High Court.

 211 Bar of Jurisdiction.